-Outlaw motorcycle gangs have frequently been the subject of mass media and journalistic scrutiny.
+Outlaw motorcycle groups have frequently been the subject of mass media and journalistic scrutiny.
 Sons Of Anarchy is merely the latest examination of a subject that was first discussed in 1966 in the groundbreaking Hunter S. Thompson bestseller, Hells Angels: The Strange And Terrible Saga Of the Outlaw Motorcycle Gangs.

-Outlaw motorcycle gangs are not limited to the US.
+Outlaw motorcycle organizations are not limited to the US.
 They operate internationally, on all five populated continents.
 The Hells Angels have chapters in Tokyo, Rio De Janeiro, Zurich, and even Auckland, New Zealand.
 The Hells Angels and Outlaws have openly feuded in Great Britain with members of both groups inflicting assaults and even death during the ongoing feud.

 The Hells Angels Regularly Sue For Copyright Infringement, Including The Disney Corporation